-Do the laws of Arla apply to the tree of a gentile?
+Do the laws of Arla apply to the fruits of a gentile owned tree?
 May a Jew eat the fruits of the first three years from a gentile owned tree?

 Chasam Sofer 286, brought in Pischeiy Teshuvah 294/7

 Michaber 294:9

 The reason: As he may be lying for the sake of making his merchandise sound of greater quality, as a younger tree produces better fruit than an older tree.
 [Taz 294:29; Yevamos ibid]

 Taz Y.D.
 122:4; Shach 127:20; Aruch Hashulchan 295:45

 You must be logged in to post a comment.